Awdy Kulyýew: Early career

 He was born on 30 July 1936 in the Turkmen capital of Ashgabad into a family of employees.
 A philologist by education, he worked after graduation, as a researcher at the Institute of Language and Literature of the Academy of Sciences of the Turkmen SSR.
 He was a trainee researcher at the Institute of Asian Peoples, and soon after became head of the Russian language courses at the Soviet Cultural Center in Taiz (1960-1971).
-From 1971-1987, he was the Soviet Charge d'Affaires in the Sultanate of Oman and the State of Qatar.
+From 1971 to 1987, he was the Soviet Chargé d'Affaires in the Sultanate of Oman and the State of Qatar.
 In the final years of the Soviet Union, he was an advisor to the Office of the Middle East and North Africa of the Ministry of Foreign Affairs.

 Turkmenistan

-From 1990-1992 he was the Minister of Foreign Affairs of Turkmenistan.
+From 1990 to 1992 he was the Minister of Foreign Affairs of Turkmenistan.
 He resigned in 1992, opposing the government of President Saparmyrat Nyýazow.
 On 17 April 1998, he was detained at the Ashgabat International Airport.
 A few days later, President of Turkmenistan Saparmyrat Nyýazow, speaking in the United States, publicly stated that Kulyýew was a criminal and terrorist associated with the Russian special services.
 After the incident with Kulyýew became an international scandal, the staff of the Russian embassy assisted in the release of Kulyýew and in his subsequent departure to Russia.
 Later that May, the heads of the law enforcement agencies of Turkmenistan in their television speeches accused Kulyýew of being a criminal offender.
 Referring to this circumstance, the KNB of Turkmenistan refused to return to Kulyýew his Russian foreign passport, which is the property of Russia.
 Appeals sent by Kuliev to the Russian embassy on this matter remained unanswered.